 Shortly after we canned up a batch of wonderful juice, this encouraging little bible study came to my inbox and I thought I might share it with you.
 Its an encouraging reminder regarding grape vines and God’s Word; and her grape vine photos are lovely too!

-So if you’ve never picked grapes, take your kids and give it a try!
+So if you’ve never picked grapes, take your kids to a local vineyard and give it a try!
 You won’t be sorry.
 And then read them the little bible study reminder about grapevines.

 Because I’m always searching for healthier options, a couple years ago, I actually did a little test on my family to see how other sweeteners would taste in our canned grape juice.
 I thought you might be interested in the results.